Recillah-Khamala/ToDosApp/README.md

 # Project Name

-> "To-do list" is a tool that helps to organize your day.
+> "ToDoApp" is a tool that helps to organize your day.
 It creates a list of chores that you need to do and allows you to mark them as complete, edit and delete them.

 ## Built With